frankadrian/homepage/content/post/error-connect-enoent-with-nodejs-lambda-angular-ssr.md

 comments = false
 date = "2019-05-21T22:00:00+00:00"
-tags = ["aws-lambda", "nodejs", "angular-ssr"] title = "Error: connect ENOENT with nodejs lambda angular ssr"
+tags = ["aws-lambda", "nodejs", "angular-ssr"] title = "AWS Lambda Error: connect ENOENT /tmp/server-*.sock with nodejs lambda angular ssr"

 +++
-# AWS Lambda Error: connect ENOENT /tmp/server-*.sock

 ## Background

 We have a SSR Angular application hosted on AWS.
 The Lambda function renders the requested page in front of an Api Gateway.
 We use [serverless](https://serverless.com/) and an nodejs express server to render the requested page or resource.